Blocked drains

 What to do about a blocked drain

-Found a blocked drain or sewer in, or on, your property?
+Found a blocked drain or sewer in or on your property?

 What causes blocked pipes and drains?